 To find the desired change in temperature to input into the calculator, find the difference between the unaltered outdoor temperature and the desired temperature.
 As a general rule of thumb, a temperature between 70 and 80°F is a comfortable temperature for most people.

-For example, a house in Atlanta might want to determine the BTU usage during winter.
-Atlanta winters tend to hover around 45°F with chances to reach 30°F occasionally.
-The desired temperature of the dwellers is 75°F. Therefore, the desired temperature increase would be 75°F - 30°F = 45°F.
+For example, a home owner in Atlanta might want to determine their BTU usage during winter.
+Atlanta winters tend to hover around 45°F and temperatures may fall as low as 30°F occasionally.
+Given that the desired temperature of the residents is 75°F, the desired temperature increase would be 75°F - 30°F = 45°F.

-Homes in more extreme climates will obviously require more radical changes in temperature, resulting in more BTU usage.
-For instance, heating a home in Alaskan winter or cooling a home during a Houston summer will require more BTUs than heating or cooling a home in Honolulu, where temperatures tend to stay around 80°F year-round.
+Homes in more extreme climates are subject to larger fluctuations in temperature, which typically results in higher BTU usage.
+For instance, heating a home in Alaska during winter, or cooling a home during a Houston summer will require more BTUs than heating or cooling a home in Honolulu, where temperatures tend to stay around 80°F year-round.

-- The number of dwellers residing inside the living spaces.
-A person's body dissipates heat into the surrounding atmosphere, requiring more BTUs to cool and fewer BTUs to warm the room.
+- The number of residents.
+A person's body dissipates heat into the surrounding atmosphere, so the more people there are, the more BTUs required to cool the room, and the fewer BTUs required to warm the room.

-- Try to place the air conditioner condenser on the shadiest side of the house, which will usually be north or east of it.
+- Location of the air conditioner condenser.
+Try to place the air conditioner condenser on the shadiest side of the house (typically north or east).
 The more the condenser is exposed to direct sunlight, the harder it must work due to the higher surrounding air temperature, which consumes more BTUs.
 Not only will placing it in a shadier area result in greater efficiency, but it will extend the life of the equipment.
 It is possible to try and place shady trees around the condenser, but keep in mind that condensers also require good surrounding airflow for best efficiency.
 Make sure neighboring vegetation does not interfere with the condenser, blocking air flow into the unit and choking it.

 - Size of air conditioning condenser.
 Units too big cool homes too rapidly.
-Therefore, they don't go through the intended cycles, which were intentionally designed for out of the factory.
+Therefore, they don't go through the intended cycles they were designed for.
 This may shorten the lifespan of the air conditioner.
-On the other hand, if the unit is too small, it will run too often throughout the day, also overworking itself to exhaustion because it isn't being used efficiently as intended.
+On the other hand, if the unit is too small, it will run too often throughout the day.

-- Ceiling fans can assist in lowering BTU usage by improving air circulation.
-Any home or room can be a victim of dead spots, or specific areas of improper airflow.
+- Ceiling fan usage.
+Ceiling fans can help with lowering BTU usage by improving air circulation.
+Any home or room may be subject to dead spots, or specific areas of improper airflow.
 This can be the back corner of the living room behind a couch, the bathroom with no vent and a big window, or the laundry room.
 Thermostats placed in dead spots can inaccurately manage the temperatures of homes.
 Running fans can help to distribute temperatures evenly across the whole room or house.

-- The color of roofs can affect BTU usage.
-Darker surface absorbs more radiant energy than a lighter one.
-Even dirty white roofs (with noticeably darker shades) compared to newer, cleaner surfaces resulted in noticeable differences.
+- The color of the roof.
+A darker surface absorbs more radiant energy than a lighter one.
+Even dirty white roofs (with noticeably darker shades) compared to newer, cleaner surfaces, can result in noticeable differences.

-- Efficiency decrease of the heater or air conditioner with time.
-Like most appliance, the efficiency of the heater or air conditioner decrease with usage.
-It is not uncommon for an air conditioner to loss 50% or more of its efficiency when running with insufficient liquid refrigerant.
+- Decreasing efficiency over the life of the heater or air conditioner.
+Like most appliances, the efficiency of a heater or air conditioner decreases with usage.
+It is not uncommon for an air conditioner to lose 50% or more of its efficiency when running with insufficient liquid refrigerant.

 - Shape of the home.
-A long narrow house has more wall than a square house with the same square footage, which means heat loss.
+A long narrow house has more walls than a square house with the same square footage, which means heat loss.